casper-network/ceps/text/0096-contract-metadata.md

 - **Simplicity**: Easy for developers and tools to implement; minimal complexity.
 - **Discoverability**: Named keys are easy to query directly via RPC.
 - **Efficiency**: No need to parse or manage additional storage structures; direct access to metadata.
-- **Immutability**: Reinforces trust and consistency across the ecosystem.

 ## Example Implementation